The #1 Predictor of Divorce

 DEFENSIVENESS: “The third horseman is defensiveness, and it is typically a response to criticism.
 We’ve all been defensive, and this horseman is nearly omnipresent when relationships are on the rocks.
 When we feel unjustly accused, we fish for excuses and play the innocent victim so that our partner will back off.” -Lisitsa.

 If you have defensiveness in your marriage, it does not mean your relationship is in trouble, but a relationship in trouble will almost always have defensiveness.
 It becomes a regular form of communication and a way to blame your partner.
 It also allows you to play the victim.
-Spouse 1: “Did you take the trash out?”
+Spouse one: “Did you take the trash out?”
 Spouse two: “I had a huge deadline at work and am doing the best I can to provide a living for this family.
-Why couldn’t you take the trash out?
+Why couldn’t you take the trash out?"

-The non-defensive and better answer from spouse 2 would have been, “I forgot.
+The non-defensive and better answer from spouse two would have been, “I forgot.
 I’m sorry.
 Let me do that after I finish this deadline.”
 A non-defensive spouse will show care for their partner and take responsibility for their own actions as opposed to shifting blame and playing the victim.

 The Antidote to Defensiveness: Take Responsibility

 Defensiveness is usually used as a self-preservation tactic.
 Either in the form of a pious, superior attitude or a helpless victim.
 Someone that becomes defensive is deflecting the blame back onto the person they are communicating with.
 It is a lack of accepting responsibility.
 When this occurs in marriage, the problem is not resolved and will only escalate over time.
 The antidote must be to accept your portion of responsibility in the conflict even if your spouse is partly culpable.
 You can only control yourself.
 Take ownership for any fault that lies with you.